 That structural difference produces a market in which the published corporate sedan rate floor — $95/hr in May 2026, with S-Class at $135/hr — looks high against the Miami $85/hr anchor that anchored the Q2 index series last week, but is rationally priced against the input-cost reality of running a tri-jurisdictional fleet with federal-account security overhead and embassy-circuit credentialing.
 The DC operator that runs a $95/hr sedan is not pricing for margin against the Miami operator.
 The two operators are running materially different cost structures, and the rate cards reflect the spread.

 This is the third installment of Modern Business Travel’s quarterly operator-index series for the Americas corporate ground market.
 Coverage is structured as an analyst landscape, not a buyer’s-guide listicle.
-The nine operators profiled below are the ones that move material corporate volume in the Washington DC metro as of May 2026, ranked on the methodology described in the next section.
+The eight operators profiled below are the ones that move material corporate volume for the Washington DC metro buyer as of May 2026, ranked on the methodology described in the next section.

 What the cross-rate numbers say